spring-projects/spring-batch/spring-batch-samples/README.md

 $>docker run --name mongodb --rm -d -p 27017:27017 mongo
 ```

-Once MongoDB is up and running, run the `org.springframework.batch.sample.mongodb.MongoDBSampleApp`
+Once MongoDB is up and running, run the `org.springframework.batch.samples.mongodb.MongoDBSampleApp`
 class without any argument to start the sample.

 ### Adhoc Loop and JMX Sample